VictorMachadoJosviak/Location-Hide/location-hide/README.md

 ## License
-MIT - created by Dennis Demand - www.hornyfamily.online
+MIT - created by Dennis Demand - upwork.com/fl/dennisdemand
-You can do what ever you want with this script:)

-The domain above contains sexual content and should be only viewed by persons over 18 years!
-If you want to help you can make a backlink to my website.
+Please contact me on Upwork when you need custom Software!